a-sinclaire/palette_constrainer/README.md

 nothing is passed in from the cmd line b/c i cant be bothered. just edit the file.<br />

 # skittle4.py
-Takes an input image and "skittlefies" it.
+Takes an input image and "skittlefies" it.<br />
+Just use the skittlefy() function in skittle4.py.
+Here are the parameters:<br />

     :param image_path: path to img to skittlefy
     :param palette: array of hex strings (available skittle colors) -- last is bg color of your canvas